 We recently watched the Outer Banks series on Netflix with our kids, and even though we already had an Outer Banks vacation high on our North Carolina bucket list, that show gave us the extra push to go there now!

-These islands are dotted with some of the best beaches in North Carolina, plus quaint towns, historic lighthouses, state parks, amazing sand dunes, fresh seafood, fun watersports, and unique wildlife experiences!
+These islands are dotted with some of the best beaches in North Carolina for your beach vacation, plus quaint towns, historic lighthouses, state parks, amazing sand dunes, delicious Outer Banks restaurants, fun watersports, and unique wildlife experiences!

 This destination just speaks to us as a family who love nature and the great outdoors (and seafood).
 And being just a 3.5 hour drive, I know it’s going to be one of our top weekend getaways from Raleigh – in all seasons!

 From our recent four-day visit, we came to realize that there is no shortage of fun things to do in Outer Banks, and whilst we didn’t have time for everything we think we did a good job of maximizing our time and down below we list our top suggestions for your own OBX trip!